 There are many reasons to have fake urine lying around your home or apartment.
-Maybe you are a regular smoker who is often drug tested at work or who smoked once before realizing you need to take a physical to make it on a sports team.
+Maybe you are a regular smoker who is often tested at work or who smoked once before realizing you need to take a physical to make it on a sports team.
 You could even have it around to play a prank on some friends.

 The million-dollar question is, “Does fake urine expire?”

 When you have a job, parole, or another significant opportunity at stake, it is best to make sure you have synthetic urine that up to the task.
 To ensure you have all the information you need to pass your urine test, know all the ins and outs of sneaking in pee undetected, we’ve listed everything you need to know about the expected expiration of fake urine.

 What Is Fake Urine?

 Fake urine is an artificial liquid designed to simulate the appearance and composition of real pee.
-It is most frequently used to pass drug tests for drug users who cannot produce a clean sample.
+It is most frequently used for people who cannot produce a clean sample.
 The best fake urine in the industry is virtually indistinguishable from the real thing, boasting impressive passing rates of 99.99 percent on average.

 When it comes to fake urine, realism is everything.
 That is why companies like Quick Fix and UPass include elements like urea, creatinine, and proteins in their products, which are the same components found in human pee.
 They even mimic the same musty odor and leave their synthetic urine slightly foamy on top.